anthonyrom/lovettmakers.club/README.md

 ### So what's different?
 Here is an exhaustive list of changes:

-- Boxify logo has been replaced with Makers Club log
+- Boxify logo has been replaced with Makers Club logo

 - Blue color used throughout site replaced with teal (#009688)